Bosnia and Herzegovina Davis Cup team

 The Bosnia and Herzegovina men's national tennis team represents Bosnia and Herzegovina in Davis Cup tennis competition and is governed by the Tennis Association of Bosnia and Herzegovina.

-Bosnia and Herzegovina currently plays in the Davis Cup World Group I. Before that they played in Group II and lost in the promotion round three times: 2010, 2011, 2013.
-In February 2019 they made their debut in the Davis Cup World Group I.
+Bosnia and Herzegovina currently plays in the Davis Cup World Group I. They have played for promotion to the Davis Cup Finals two times: 2019 and 2023.

 History

 Bosnia and Herzegovina competed in its first Davis Cup in 1996.
 Bosnian players previously represented Yugoslavia.

 Notable former players that represented Bosnia in the Davis Cup include Amer Delić and Ivan Dodig, the latter of whom played for his hometown country of Bosnia up until 2006.